 What are the Filing Deadlines and Extension Process?

-The filing deadline for Maryland individual income tax returns was originally supposed to fall on April 18, 2022.
-However, the state has issued an extension through July 15, 2022 due to the ongoing pandemic.
+The filing deadline for Maryland individual income tax returns was originally supposed to fall on April 18, 2023.

 If you are unable to file by the due date, you may request an extension.
-Although the extended filing date may be extended up to six months, you are still liable for taxes owed by the original due date, July 15, 2022.
+Although the extended filing date may be extended up to six months.

 To request an automatic extension on filing a return, use Form P.V. instructions.
 It extends the time you have to file, but it doesn’t extend the time to pay owed taxes.